Horne, Surrey: Geography

 The parish except for its far north, yielding sedimentary ironstone, is on the Wealden Clay and was until the 16th century forested, rather than interspersed with six woodlands as it is today.
 Hornecourt Wood by the northern border is a Site of Special Scientific Interest.
 At the opposite end of the parish, Home Wood also occupies approximately 5% of the land.
 Elevations vary from 115m to 48m above sea level and the parish has several sources of the River Eden, Kent.

 Demography and housing

 The proportion of households in Horne who owned their home outright was within 4% of the borough and regional average.
 The proportion who owned their home with a loan was 8% greater than the regional average; providing overall a lower proportion than average of rented residential property and of social housing, and close to the average in Surrey.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 Local government

-The United Kingdom Census 2011 considered the parish which is within the ward Burstow, Horne and Outwood, containing three of the four villages of the south-west of Tandridge.
+The 2011 census considered the parish which is within the ward Burstow, Horne and Outwood, containing three of the four villages of the south-west of Tandridge.
 The parish borders the extreme south of the two central parishes, Godstone and Limpsfield.
-At Surrey County Council, one of 81 councillors represents the area who sits at Kingston for a division simplistically named Lingfield.
+At Surrey County Council, one of 81 councillors represents the area, that lies within Lingfield division.